viveris/jnidbus/README.md

 ##### How fast is this library

 I was able to get around 35k complex signals (nested lists and objects) sent and received on a single event loop on my modest i3-4130 work machine.
 I was able to get around 58k empty signals with the same setup.
-This is fast enough for most of the use cases so unless you really need to push DBus to its limit it's enough.
+This should satisfy most of the use cases so unless you really need to push DBus to its limit it's enough.

 ##### I found a bug